 - Seafood is a bigger source of vitamins and minerals which performs crucial functions in the body.

 - Oily fish is a rich source of vitamin A and D. These are important in the development and growth of children.

 - White fish is a good source of vitamins B. Seafood is an also an excellent source of minerals including potassium, selenium, zinc and iodine.

 Salt and Sodium

 Although seafood is rich in minerals, it contains salt and sodium in low quantity.
 High quantity of sodium uptake leads to high blood pressure, heart diseases and strokes.
-Exchange of a ready meal high in sodium for seafood lower your salt intake and boost health.
+Exchange of a ready meal high in sodium for seafood lower your salt intake and boost health or consult a doctor.

 Shellfish and Dietary Cholesterol